 Property investors in the Golden State are using debt service coverage ratio (DSCR) loans to expand their portfolios.
 DSCR is calculated by taking the monthly rental income and dividing it by the property's monthly expenses including principal, interest, taxes, insurance, and association dues (PITIA).
 The final debt service coverage ratio is essentially an indicator to the lender of a borrower's ability to repay their loan.
 Many lenders have a minimum DSCR of 1.2, which indicates positive cash flow.

-DSCR loans are ideal for self-employed investors or investors with large portfolios.
+DSCR loans, also known as non-QM loans, are ideal for self-employed investors or investors with large portfolios.
 Their simplified approval process and loan terms are designed specifically for real estate investors.
 Let's take a closer look.

-With a DSCR loan, borrowers can take advantage of full 30-year terms with no balloons.
+With a DSCR loan, borrowers can purchase an investment property with the benefits of full 30-year terms and no balloons.
 Most DSCR lenders will also have the optionality for interest only loans, rate buy- downs, prepayment penalty buy downs, and rate structure choices.
 It is great for investors to be able to tailor their DSCR loan program to meet their investment needs.
 For instance, investors planning to hold onto their rental property long term can choose a fixed rate and pay higher fees, while investors who might sell in the near future can select an ARM rate structure and buy down their prepayment penalty.

 To calculate DSCR, use this simple formula: